ThosRTanner/Docking_Dialogue_Interface/Readme.md

 1. Call the base class constructor with the ID of the dialogue (i.e. the ID from resource.h), and a pointer to your main plugin instance.
 Your dialogue will be created as part of this, and the `Docking_Dialogue_Interface` class will retain the window handle.

-2. Do any window setup required (see the important note above about `WM_INITDIALOG` and do it in the constructor, not in the `on_dialog_message` callback)
+2. Do any window setup required (see the important note above about `WM_INITDIALOG` and do the setup in the constructor, not in the `on_dialog_message` callback)

 3. Call `register_dialogue` in order to tell notepad++ that your new dialogue is ready to be used.